-- H. Community Respite settings do not include the following:

-- 1) A nursing facility;

-- 2) An institution for mental diseases;

-- 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID);

-- 4) A hospital; or
+- H. Community Respite settings do not include the following: - 1) A nursing facility; - 2) An institution for mental diseases: - 3) An intermediate care facility for individuals with intellectual disabilities (ICF/IID); 4) A hospital; or

-Q. There must be a minimum of fifty (50) square

-feet of usable space per person in the program

-space.
-Additional square footage may be

-required based on the needs of individuals
+Q. There must be a minimum of fifty (50) square feet of usable space per person in the program space.
+Additional square footage may be required based on the needs of individuals served.

-served.

 5) Any other locations that have qualities of an institutional setting, as determined by the Division of Medicaid.
 Any setting that is located in a building that is also a publicly or privately operated facility that provides inpatient institutional treatment, or in a building on the grounds of, or immediately adjacent to, a public institution, or any other setting that has the effect of isolating persons receiving Medicaid HCBS from the broader community of individuals not receiving Medicaid HCBS.

-- A. Prevocational Services provide the meaningful day activities of learning and work experiences, including volunteer work, where the individual can develop general, non-job task specific strengths and skills that contribute to paid employment in integrated community settings. - B. Prevocational Services are expected to be provided over a defined period of time with specific outcomes to be achieved as determined by the individual and his/her team. - C. Individuals receiving Prevocational Services must have employment related goals in their Plan of Services and Supports; the general habilitation activities must be designed to support such employment goals. - D. Competitive integrated employment in the community for which an individual is compensated at or above the minimum wage, but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities, is considered to be the optimal outcome of Prevocational Services.
+27.3 A. Prevocational Services provide the meaningful day activities of learning and work experiences, including volunteer work, where the individual can develop general, non-job task specific strengths and skills that contribute to paid employment in integrated community settings.
+B. Prevocational Services are expected to be In compliance with and supports 42 CFR § 441.301(c)(4)(i) through (iv) of the Final Rule with the following verbiage added effective July 1, 2016: provided over a defined period of time with specific outcomes to be achieved as determined by the individual and his/her team.
+Prevocational Services provide the meaningful day activities of learning and work experiences, including volunteer work, C. Individuals receiving Prevocational Services must have employment related goals in their Plan of Services and Supports; the general habilitation activities must be designed to support such employment goals. where the person can develop general, non-job task specific strengths and skills that contribute to paid employment in integrated community D. Competitive integrated employment in the community for which an individual is compensated at or above the minimum wage, settings.

+but not less than the customary wage and level of benefits paid by the employer for the same or similar work performed by individuals without disabilities, is considered to be the optimal outcome of Prevocational Services.